African American/Black

 Tobacco is immensely destructive in African American/Black communities, causing more deaths than AIDS, accidents, and homicide combined.1 Tobacco companies’ manipulative tactics have led to African American/Black communities experiencing the greatest burden of tobacco-related mortality of any racial or ethnic group in the United States.2

-Tobacco companies are now pushing other flavored tobacco products, such as little cigars and cigarillos, and pricing them lower in African American/Black neighborhoods.5 R.J.
-Reynolds, makers of Camel and Newport recently sponsored community events and paid for the travel costs of prominent community leaders such as civil rights activist Reverend Al Sharpton, to convince African American/Black communities that banning flavored tobacco, particularly menthol cigarettes, will continue the criminalization of people who are African American/Black.
+Tobacco companies are now pushing other flavored tobacco products such as little cigars and cigarillos and are pricing them lower in African American/Black neighborhoods.5 R.J.
+Reynolds, makers of Camel and Newport, recently sponsored community events and paid for the travel costs of prominent community leaders such as civil rights activist Reverend Al Sharpton to convince African American/Black communities that banning flavored tobacco, particularly menthol cigarettes, will continue the criminalization of people who are African American/Black.
 The truth is, flavor ban tobacco policies, similar to the 2016 California Tobacco 21 law, no longer penalize tobacco product purchasers, instead holding tobacco sellers responsible.

 Clearly, Big Tobacco is not letting go of this community without a fight.